0xdefh/0xdefh.github.io/_posts/2024-07-13-Asset Managment Decision Making.md

 ![Critical Services](/assets/img/critcal-services.png)

-These are the critical services that support the business goal which is crypto exchange, if we prioritize which is the most critical services it would be like this:
+These are the critical services that support the business goal which is crypto exchange, if we prioritize which is the most critical services it would be like this: (tbh it is very hard to decide which services is more important than the other) - If I'm wrong please have a comment
 1. Sell / Buy Crypto
 2. Deposit Money
-3. Store Crypto
+3. Store Crypto / Could be a database that store all the transaction

 ![Identify and Prioritize the Services](/assets/img/identify-the-services.png)

+By properly prioritizing services, an organization can proportionately allocate budget and resources for resilience activities with the services that matter most, such as identifying assets.

+**Asset definition**

+After these step you should have a list of
+- List of prioritized services
+- Definition of Asset

 ## Identify the assets